cytoscape/cytoscape/README.md

 * If you are developing on a virtual machine, be sure to configure around 8GB RAM and 50GB disk.
 * To create a Cytoscape project in Eclipse (once you have run `cy init`), select File | Import, and then select Maven | Existing Maven Projects.
 Browse to the Cytoscape directory created by `cy init`, and note that all pom.xml files are found.
 To finish the import, wait for all projects to be created and compiled.
 This may take several minutes.
 * To debug Cytoscape, follow this video: http://opentutorials.cgl.ucsf.edu/index.php/Tutorial:Remote_Execution_for_Debugging.
 To add all Cytoscape sources, use the Source tab in the Debug Configurations dialog, click the Add button, choose the Java Project container, and select all projects.
 * To edit-compile-run, make your changes in the project you're working in.
 From Eclipse, you can Run As ...
 Maven Install.
 Eclipse will build the .class files automatically, so Maven's job is to create the .jar and promote it to private Maven repository.
 An unresolved compile issue will show in the Cytoscape console window when you run ...
 Maven doesn't complain, and Eclipse complains visually.
-Alternative: in Git Bash, set pwd to project directory (e.g., welcome-impl) and do `mvn clean install`.
+Alternative: in Git Bash, set pwd to project directory (e.g., welcome-impl) and do `mvn clean install -U`.
 * Valuable additional information: http://wiki.cytoscape.org/Cytoscape_3/CoreDevelopment